 Skip to main content

-30-Day Notice to Landlord Template: How to Write It Right
+30-Day Notice to Landlord Template: How to Write a 30-Day Notice in 2025

-A 30-day notice to vacate is a formal document informing your landlord or property manager of your intent to leave the rental property.
+A 30-day notice to vacate letter is a formal letter or document informing your landlord or property manager of your intent to leave the rental property.
 Also know as a lease termination letter.
 It ensures a smooth transition for both parties, allowing landlords time to find new tenants and tenants to move out without issues or without breaking your lease early.

 What Is a 30-Day Notice to Vacate?